Insights into the mechanics of pure and bacteria-laden sessile whole blood droplet evaporation: Introduction

 \section{Introduction}

 In this study, we investigate the mechanics of sessile droplet evaporation in pure and bacterial laden blood droplets.
-Understanding the behavior of blood droplet evaporation is essential in forensic science, biotechnology, and the development of advanced medical diagnostics \citep{chen2016blood,cameron2018biofluid,kokornaczyk2021diagnostic,pal2020concentration,pal2021temperature,pal2023drying,demir2024artificial}.
-We also observe evaporation in various biological and bodily fluids like blood clots, desiccation in wounds \citep{sobac2011structural,brutin2011pattern,laux2016ultrasonic}, biofilm formations \citep{wilking2013liquid}, and drying of tears \citep{traipe2014dynamics} to name a few that are found in living systems.
-Apart from forensics and disease diagnostics, analysis of desiccated biological samples is essential in several applications like archaeological studies \citep{wilson2013archaeological}, micro-array applications for proteins, nucleic acids (DNA, RNA), genotype and phenotype studies \citep{smalyukh2006structure}.
+Understanding the behavior of blood droplet evaporation is essential in forensic science, biotechnology, and the development of advanced medical diagnostics \citep{chen2016blood,cameron2018biofluid,kokornaczyk2021diagnostic,pal2020concentration,pal2021temperature,pal2023drying,seyfert2022stability,demir2024artificial,brutin2015droplet,brutin2018recent,brutin2022drying}.
+In particular, forensic investigators routinely uses blood stain and blood splatter pattern analysis to recreate and understand a crime scene in exclusive detail \citep{hulse2005deducing,benabdelhalim2022drying}.
+Blood splatter and corresponding stains are caused due to a myriad of blood droplets impinging various surfaces and interfaces \citep{roy2019dynamics,roy2022droplet,roy2023mechanics,yarin2017collision}.
+On equilibrium, blood drops and films becomes sessile and subsequent evaporation leads to residues which forms the basis of forensic investigation.
+The mechanics of drop impact \citep{yarin2017collision} and evaporation of thin films/drops \citep{sultan2005evaporation,brutin2015droplet} becomes important for such forensic investigations in general.
+We also observe evaporation in various biological and bodily fluids like blood clots, desiccation in wounds \citep{sobac2011structural,brutin2011pattern,laux2016ultrasonic}, biofilm formations \citep{wilking2013liquid}, and drying of tears \citep{traipe2014dynamics,roy2024future} to name a few that are found in living systems.
+Apart from forensics and disease diagnostics, analysis of desiccated biological samples is essential in several applications like archaeological studies \citep{wilson2013archaeological,kooyman1992verifying}, micro-array applications for proteins, nucleic acids (DNA, RNA), genotype and phenotype studies \citep{blossey2002contact,dugas2005droplet,smalyukh2006structure}.
 Analyzing the characteristics of sessile blood droplets during and after evaporation can provide valuable insights into the blood sample's source, age, and composition.
 The physics of sessile blood drop evaporation falls at the intersection of various disciplines like fluid mechanics, solid mechanics, soft matter, statistical physics, surface chemistry, colloidal physics, and biology, to name a few \citep{brutin2015droplet}; and as a result quantitative understanding of blood droplet evaporation and its corresponding precipitate formation mechanics still remains in its infancy \citep{lanotte2017role}.